sainple/nginx-reverse-proxy/README.md

 docker-compose up -d
 ````

-In the `default.conf` file you should have this
+In the `conf.d/default.conf` file you should have this

 ````
 # host local.exemple.com